lorenzlhsu/lorenzlhsu.github.io/research.md

   <strong>S. Pawar, L. Hsu,</strong> T. N. Reddy, M. Ravinder, C. T. Ren, Y. W. Lin, Y. Y. Cheng, T. W. Lin, T. L. Hsu, S. K. Wang, C. H. Wong,* and C. Y. Wu*<br>
   <em>ACS Chem.
 Biol.</em> 2020 DOI:10.1021/acschembio.0c00359<br>
-  Synthesis of Asymmetric N-Glycans as Common Core Substrates for Structural Diversification through Selective Enzymatic Glycosylation<br>
   <a href="https://pubs.acs.org/doi/abs/10.1021/acschembio.0c00359" target="_blank" style="color: #333; text-decoration: underline;">Link to the article</a>

   <p style="margin-top: 1.5rem; margin-bottom: 0.5rem;">
+    <p><strong>Abstract:</strong><br>
+<strong>The Biological Challenge</strong><br>
-    <p><strong>Abstract:</strong> Cellular surfaces are coated with a complex <strong>"glycan mantle"</strong>—a dense layer of asymmetric sugar structures that defines human health and governs disease progression.
-Immune cells or viruses interacting with our cells are like design judges: if a design fits their taste, the prizes (i.e., passing the immune check or virus entry) are granted.
-Understanding the patterns of the mantle design and judges' taste has always been bottlenecked by the extreme structural heterogeneity and unavailability of these isomers.</p>
+Cellular surfaces are coated with a complex <strong>"glycan mantle"</strong>woven by diverse sugar structures that define human health and govern disease progression.
+Immune cells or viruses act like design judges: if the mantle's design fits their taste, the prizes (i.e., immune evasion or viral entry) are granted.
+Decoding the underlying patterns of the mantle and judges' taste for diagnosis and therapy has always been bottlenecked by the massive structural heterogeneity and utter unavailability of isolated asymmetric isomers.</p>
+<p><strong>Our Solution: The AGCS (Asymmetric Glycan Common-substrate) Platform</strong><br>
-<p>To decode this complexity, we developed the <strong>Asymmetric Glycan Common-substrate (AGCS)</strong> approach.
-By chemically constructing serial asymmetric cores, this platform establishes a strategic blueprint to inspect two critical biological axes:</p>
+By integrating chemical convergent synthesis of regio-isomeric substrates and enzymatic elaboration, this flexible platform established a blueprint to inspect two critical biological axes systematically:</p>
-<p><strong>•	Mapping the Judges' Taste (Demonstrated):</strong> We assembled a library of 26 well-defined tri- and tetra-antennary regioisomers to profile complex recognition events, revealing that pathogens such as influenza hemagglutinin exhibit unexpected, arm-biased affinity preferences.<br>
+<p><strong>•	Mapping the Judges' Taste (Pathogen Profiling):</strong> We assembled a diverse library of 26 well-defined, multi-antennary regioisomers to profile recognition of the hemagglutinin (HA) of an avian influenza virus (H5N2) using glycan microarrays, revealing that H5N2 HA exhibits <strong>unexpected, arm-biased, and context-based affinity preferences.</strong><br>
-<strong>•	Investigating the Machinery's Habits (Concept Proven):</strong> Beyond binding, this framework provides a systematic methodology to expose these precise variations to glycosyltransferases, offering a rare opportunity to determine whether the biosynthetic machinery itself exhibits native output preferences across isomeric arms.</p>
+<strong>•	Investigating the Machinery's Habits (Biosynthesis verification):</strong> Beyond profiling from the judge's side, this framework can also systematically evaluate the substrate preferences of disease-related human glycosyltransferases, allowing us to observe whether that machinery exhibits output preferences across distinct isomeric arms, giving a rare opportunity to <strong>differentiate disease from healthy from the side of the "glycan mantle" production.</strong></p>
-<p>Ultimately, integrating synthesis with dual-axis screening unlocks a clearer window into biological recognition, providing a powerful diagnostic blueprint for differentiating healthy cell coatings from disease-associated glycoforms.</p>

   </p>
   <p style="margin-top: 0; margin-bottom: 1.5rem;">